Helpico/Helpico/README.md

 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br><br>

-Through this work, we are doing more than teaching subjects.
-We are restoring a child's belief in themselves.
-We are turning classrooms and homes from places of potential conflict into spaces of recovery.
+Through this work, we are restoring a child's belief in themselves.
+We are turning classrooms and homes from places of potential conflict into spaces of cognitive & emotional recovery.
 Every lesson transformed is a small victory against the darkness of trauma, a small step toward a resilient and hopeful future for Ukraine.

 <br>